firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-21/2015-03-04-zanders-the-magnificent.md

 ---
 layout: story
+category: short story
+issue: 21, March 2015
+issue-cover: issue-21-cover.png
+issue-buy-link:
-title:  "Zanders the Magnificent"
+title: Zanders the Magnificent
+subtitle:
-author: Annie Neugebauer
+author: annie-neugebauer
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2015-03-04 12:01:00 -0500
-category: short story
 permalink: /issue21/chapter/zanders-the-magnificent/
+audiourl:
 teaser: "My handsome, darling boys, Mrs. Zander said, placing a hand on each of their shoulders.
 Which one of you wants to be alive today?"
+art: zanders-the-magnificent.jpg
+artcaption: Illustration for Zanders the Magnificent
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: zanders-the-magnificent.jpg
-caption: Illustration for Zanders the Magnificent
-artist: Galen Dara
 ---

 "My handsome, darling boys," Mrs. Zander said, placing a hand on each of their shoulders.
 "Which one of you wants to be alive today?"